kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	[...]	jk_addjailuser	jk_chec	jk_chrootlaunch	jk_chrootsh	jk_cp
 	jk_init	jk_jailuser	jk_list	jk_lsh	jk_socketd	jk_update	[...]

-These utilities include a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on the system at large; and more.
+These utilities include a launcher that can start a daemon in a `chroot` jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on the system at large; and more.
 All of Jailkit's utilities have <code>man</code> pages which contain more information on how to use them; and can be accessed from any directory on your server by executing:

 	man jailkit